ethan6077/react-app-movie/README.md

 ### `npm install`

+## Packages Used

+..* "array-sort": "^0.1.2",
+..* "localStorage": "^1.0.3",
+..* "node-rest-client": "^2.0.1",
+..* "react-refetch": "^1.0.0"

 ## Bug

 I have not sovled the cors problem.
 The app can only run in the web-security-disabled chrome, otherwise the response from omdbapi would be blocked.

+## Features

+..* Functions including Autocomplete, localStorage and sorting ..* The app skeleton is created by "create-react-app", which accounts for 5% of the total code.
+All the rest of the code is coded manually.
+..* following the airbnb's linter rules strictly
+..* No Redux/Flux implementation